surplus/S/README.md

 Subclocks can be used to make optimizations like the ones above synchronous, and can also provide synchronous equivalents to many of the utilities in event-based, data-flow oriented reactive libraries, like filtering events so that only ones meeting certain conditions propagate.

+# License

-&copy; 2013-present Adam Haile, adam.haile@gmail.com.
+&copy; 2013-2025 Adam Haile, adam.haile@gmail.com.
 MIT License.

+Certain portions of this code are &copy; 2024-2025 Joshua Lee Junon.